30400 - MATHEMATICS AND STATISTICS - MODULE 1 (MATHEMATICS)

 - Formulate definitions, theorems and their proofs as presented in the course.

 - Justify the correctness of new statements (that is, statements that are not part of the syllabus) using the theorems, definitions and techniques learnt in class.

 - Argue about the truthfulness or fallacy of new statements, using the relevant tools in the more appropriate way.

 - Exercises: the course material includes a collection of exercises, some of them taken from past exam papers, that help students improve their performances.

 - Every week the class is assigned a homework consisting of some selected exercises, some theorems/statements to be proved and additional "multiple choice" and "true or false" questions.
 Homework assignments is not graded but they are possibly discussed in class in the following week.

 |Continuous assessment||Partial exams||General exam|

-- Assignments, quizzes and general exams consist of closed answer questions (multiple choice, multiples answers, true/false questions etc.) and open ended questions.
+- Partial tests and general exams consist of multiple choice questions, true/false questions and open ended questions.
 All types of questions contribute to the assessment of the students' acquired knowledge.
-In particular, closed answer questions focus on verifying the knowledge of specific facts and properties about mathematical objects, while open ended questions allow for the assessment of the students' ability to correctly apply theorems and various other statements in solving dedicated problems.
+In particular, multiple choice questions focus on verifying the knowledge of specific facts and properties about mathematical objects, while open ended questions allow for the assessment of the students' ability to correctly state and prove theorems and various other statements.

 - S. CERREIA VIOGLIO, M. MARINACCI, E. VIGNA, Principles of Mathematics for Economics, Springer.